sanujsriv/FoTo/README.md

 ## Datasets
 The preprocessed example dataset can be found in the "content" folder.
 It follows the directory structure - content/data_{dataname}/short/**.pkl**.

-## Data Preprocessing
-If you want to run WTM on your own dataset you can follow the script for preprocessing i.e. **preprocessing.py** or use your own.
-It is recommended to follow the preprocessing steps given in the **preprocessing.py**

-## Generating Embeddings
-WTM can also run on generated embeddings.
-It uses *skipgram* technique by default to generate embeddings.The script for generating the embeddings could be found in the **preprocessing.py**.
-You can either follow that or generate your own embeddings.

 # Running FoTo
 You can directly pass *bbc* to run FoTo on bbc dataset.
 ```